 Program Highlights: BFA in Communication Design

-CMU uniquely combines design excellence with technology innovation, perfect for students interested in UX/UI and interaction design.
+CMU blends design excellence with tech innovation.
+It is perfect for students drawn to UX/UI and interaction design.

 Unique Offerings: